KBA-Learning/KBA_CHF_NPCI_B7/ProjectGuidelines/README.md

 The medium of submission will be **GitHub Assignments**.
 Upload your project to GitHub Assignments (https://classroom.github.com/a/I5vJ_OQM) of your account.
 The project repository name should be in the format "**StudentFullName_ProjectName**".
 For example, the "FabCar" project by Charles Babbage should have a repository named "CharlesBabbage_FabCar".

-On receiving the project, the KBA team will execute or verify your project and will schedule an online evaluation session.
+Upon receiving the project, the KBA team will execute or verify your project and schedule an online evaluation session.

 **General guidelines to be followed for presentation:**
 - Join the Zoom meeting using the laptop.